Hanukkah music: Al Hanisim

-"Al Hanisim" (or "Al Hanissim") is a popular Hebrew song for Hanukkah taken from liturgy (see Hanukkah → Special additions to the daily prayers), and is also an Israeli folk dance.
+"Al Hanisim" (or "Al Hanissim") is a popular Hebrew song for Hanukkah taken from liturgy "Al Hanisim", and is also an Israeli folk dance.
 The song is about thanking God for saving the Jewish people.
 The most popular tune, however, is relatively recent, having been composed by Dov Frimer in 1975.

 Mi Y'malel

 "Mi Y'malel" (or "Mi Yimalel") (Hebrew: מי ימלל "Who can retell?") is a very well known Hebrew Hanukkah song.
 The opening line, which literally means "Who can retell the mighty feats of Israel," is a secular rewording of Psalms 106:2, which reads "Who can retell the mighty feats of God."
 Below is a singable version of this song called "Who Can Retell," with words based on the Hebrew, as well as a literal translation.
 The song can also be sung in a round or canon.